tayloraswift/swift-png/Notes/improving-deflate-compression-ratio.md

 >
 > A similar effect happens in the monochrome RGBA16 images, but it is far less pronounced.

-### iv.iii. harmonic matches
+### Harmonic matches

 A similar but unrelated phenomenon called **harmonic matching** takes place when compressing RGB and RGBA images, as well as some VA images.
 While internal matches are references to a sequence within the same logical pixel, harmonic matches are references to entire, preceeding pixels.

 Harmonic matches occur because PNG filters have a set [delay](http://www.libpng.org/pub/png/spec/1.2/PNG-Filters.html) determined by the logical stride of the image pixels.
 For an 8-bit RGB image, this delay is three bytes long.
 For a 16-bit RGBA image, the filter delay is eight bytes long.
 The filter delay tends to create repetitions in the filtered data at integer multiples of the delay length.
 We can think of this length as the natural wavelength of the PNG image, which creates clusters of matches at certain lengths and offsets.

 | Color format  | Wavelength    | Length decades        | Distance decades  |
 | ------------- | ------------- | --------------------- | ----------------- |